Back to Bills

 Summary#

-• Lowers the federal tax rate on the lowest bracket to 14.5% in 2025 and 14% from 2026 onward (applies to income up to about $57,000; other brackets stay the same).
+• Lowers the federal tax rate on the first bracket to 14.5% in 2025 and 14% from 2026 onward.

 What it means for you#

-• Workers and taxpayers
+• Workers and other taxpayers

-• First-time home buyers of new homes
+• First‑time home buyers (new construction)

-• Voters and party supporters
+• Voters and party volunteers

 Expenses#